-When Donald Trump famously boasted on the campaign trail that he was “a very stable genius,” a claim he made at least four more times, not only did he reveal his narcissism and insecurity to the world, but he handed Carol Leonnig and Philip Rucker, Pulitzer Prize-winning reporters for the Washington Post, the title for their insightful and disturbing book.
+When Donald Trump famously boasted on the campaign trail that he was “a very stable genius,” a claim he made at least four more times, not only did he reveal his narcissism and insecurity to the world, but he handed Pulitzer Prize-winning reporters Carol Leonnig and Philip Rucker, employees of the Washington Post, the title for their insightful and disturbing book.
 Its 466 pages compile a portrait of a commander in chief whose venality, insecurity, narcissism, prevarication, impetuosity, and selfishness form a man psychologically, physically, and morally unfit to serve as the 45th president of the United States.
 His victory was won not by the popular vote, but the Electoral College, a constitutional invention intended to prevent a person like Donald John Trump from ascending to the most powerful political position in the world.

 Rucker and Leonnig document all Trump’s famous misdeeds within the covered time period, but what distinguishes their book is the solidly verified behind-the-scenes behavior surrounding his conduct (included in 38 pages of notes and indexing).
 They begin with his appointment of Michael Flynn as National Security Advisor, a choice so volatile that New Jersey Governor Chris Christie, who was chairman of the transition, warned him not to hire the retired general.
 When Trump asserted that Christie just didn’t like Flynn, the governor agreed that was true, but wasn’t the reason he advised against hiring Flynn.
 “He’s going to get you in trouble,” Christie presciently advised.
 “Take my word for it.”
 Days later, however, Trump fired Christie at the request of his son-in-law, Jared Kushner, who had never forgiven Christie for imprisoning his father, Charles, for tax evasion and other crimes when he was New Jersey’s attorney general.